shirish93/shirish93.github.io/_fermentland/tongba.md

 ---
+author: shirish
+categories:
+- fermentation
+- hobby
+last_modified_at: '2026-08-04'
 layout: post
-title:  "My ferments: Millet wine / tongba"
+title: 'My ferments: Millet wine / tongba'
-author: shirish
-categories: [ fermentation, hobby ]
 ---

 * Made by the Limbu people in eastern Nepal, millet grains fermented by mold and amylase enzymes, plus yeast from the air.
 * Ferment it by boiling millet grains, adding mold starter after cooling and putting the mixture in a warm sport for couple of months.